Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Duke University

-Duke requires prior written approval from the Office of Campus Safety and Environmental Health & Safety for all UAS operations on university property.
-Wallace Wade Stadium TFR applies during games and events.
+Duke requires prior approval from the Office of Campus Safety and Environmental Health & Safety for all drone flights on university property.
+Stadium TFR applies during Wallace Wade Stadium football games.

-Restrictions: Prior approval from Campus Safety and EHS required.
+Restrictions: Prior approval from Campus Safety/EHS required.
+Stadium TFR during athletic events (Wallace Wade Stadium).
 No flights over Duke Forest research areas without specific authorization.
-Wallace Wade Stadium TFR during football games (3 statute miles, 1 hour before/after, 3,000 ft AGL).
-No flights over campus buildings or events without specific approval.
+No flights over buildings or crowds without approval.

 North Carolina State University

-NC State requires Environmental Health & Safety approval for all UAS operations on university property.
+NC State requires all UAS operations on campus to be approved by Environmental Health & Safety.
 The university operates UAS research through multiple engineering departments.
-Carter-Finley Stadium TFR applies during football events.
+Stadium TFR applies during Carter-Finley Stadium football games.

 YesEnvironmental Health & Safety — ehs@ncsu.edu